 The best part of being a freelance writer is that I get to write about subjects I think are interesting.
 Below, please find recent pieces I’ve penned for a variety of magazines and digital pubs; for my articles in the Washington Post and The Washington Post Magazine, go to this link.

-Real Simple: DC’s Flower Power Couple – Publish date/January 2020
+Real Simple: DC’s Flower Power Couple – Publish date/August 2020

-Vassar College Quarterly: Francis Smith ’87 photographs Columbia, USA – Publish date/December 2019
+Vassar College Quarterly: Francis Smith ’87 photographs Columbia, USA – Publish date/Spring 2020

 “The Joys of My Hipster Dog Park” – A former rundown space became a vibrant addition to an urban D.C. neighborhood